marksailes/graalvm-on-lambda/quickstart/content/building/runtime-interface-client.md

 for all the features and highly optimized for performance.

 When deciding which implementation to use, make sure that the events you want to integrate with are supported.
-Most common are clients which can handle String or Amazon API Gateway events.
+Most common are clients which can only handle String or Amazon API Gateway events.